JuliaStats/MLBase.jl/README.md

 | vdot(x, y, 2)   | sum(x .* y, 2)      | 8.91 |
 | vsqdiffsum(x, y, 1) | sum(abs2(x - y), 1) | 3.39 |
 | vsqdiffsum(x, y, 2) | sum(abs2(x - y), 2) | 5.11 |

+Here, when the *gain* is greater than 1, it means that the MLBase function is faster than the Julia vectorized expression.

 The reduction is implemented based on a generic framework (see ``src/vecreduc.jl``) and thus can be easily extended.
 Also, this package does not provide functions to perform reduction over a single vector, because the reduction functions in Julia are efficient enough for single vectors.